Union Representative Body Endorses Efeso Collins As Mayor Of Auckland

 Press Release – Unions Auckland

-Unions Auckland, a local cross union umbrella group affiliated to the Council of Trade Unions, is proud to endorse Sarah Barker as Mayoral candidate for Auckland.
+Unions Auckland, a local cross union umbrella group affiliated to the Council of Trade Unions, is proud to endorse Efeso Collins as Mayoral candidate for Auckland.

 This is the first time in known memory that Unions Auckland has formally endorsed a candidate in the mayoral election.